Optimal reconstruction of general sparse stochastic block models: Preliminaries

-From the Spectral Theorem, we immediately know that $Q$ is diagonalizable by orthogonal matrices as it is a real symmetric matrix.
+\begin{fact}[Diagonalization of $P$] $P$ is diagonalizable, and moreover there exists a change of basis matrix of the form $UD_\pi^{1/2}$ which suffices, where $U$ is orthogonal. \end{fact} From the Spectral Theorem, we know that $Q$ is diagonalizable by orthogonal matrices.
 It is natural to desire that $P$ be diagonalizable as well, as we will be working primarily with the eigenvalues of $P$ as opposed to $Q$.
-This turns out to be the case as shown in \cite{diagonalization}.
+This turns out to be the case (see e.g. \cite[Lemma 12.2]{LP:17}).

-\begin{lemma} $P$ is diagonalizable, and moreover there exists a change of basis matrix of the form $UD_\pi^{1/2}$ which suffices, where $U$ is orthogonal. \end{lemma} \begin{proof} By the reversibility of $P$ with respect to $\pi$ we know that

-In particular, the matrix given by $D_\pi^{1/2} P D_\pi^{-1/2}$ is a real symmetric matrix as well.
-Again, by the Spectral Theorem we can express this as

-where $U$ is an orthogonal matrix and $\Lambda$ is diagonal with the desired eigenvalues $\lambda_i$.
-Thus, $P$ can be diagonalized in the form